Shayan-hab/AI-ML-project-collection/README.md

 This project is a **machine learning-based regression system** that predicts the **price of BMW cars** based on various specifications such as model, year, mileage, engine size, and fuel type.
 It aims to help users estimate the resale value of BMW vehicles using real-world data and advanced machine learning techniques.

+## 📌 Project Type
+**Supervised Machine Learning**
+**Regression Problem**

+In supervised learning, regression problems aim to predict a **continuous numerical value**.
+Since our target variable (car price) is continuous, this project belongs to the regression category.